amm009uk/MultiSensor/README.md

 	2. Look in your router to see WiFi clients
 	3. Try an mDNS browser app but this often takes time to get the device showing up

-	4. If already connected to WiFi and MQTT Broker, you can send a blank MQTT message as defined in user.h at "IP_REQUEST".
+	4. If already connected to WiFi and MQTT Broker, you can send a blank MQTT message as defined in user.h at "IP_REQUEST"
      Each device will respond with a MQTT message such as defined with "IP/REPLY/<deviceID>" with the IP address in the payload.

 -------------------------------------------------------------------------------------------------------------